-The Economic Development Act 2012 (the Act)1 establishes the Minister for Economic Development Queensland (MEDQ) as a corporation sole to exercise the functions and powers of the Act.
+The Economic Development Act 2012 (the Act) establishes the Minister for Economic Development Queensland (MEDQ) as a corporation sole to exercise the functions and powers of the Act.

-The main purpose of the Act2 is to facilitate economic development, and development for community purposes, in the State.
-The Act3 seeks to achieve this by establishing the MEDQ and providing for a streamlined planning and development framework for particular parts of the State declared as priority development areas (PDAs).
+The main purpose of the Act is to facilitate economic development, development for community purposes, the provision of diverse housing including social and affordable housing and provision of premises for commercial or industrial uses.
+One of the ways the Act seeks to achieve this is by providing for a streamlined planning and development framework for particular parts of the state declared as priority development areas (PDAs).

-The Act4 provides for the MEDQ to fix charges and other terms for the provision of infrastructure in PDAs.
+The Act provides for the MEDQ to fix charges and other terms for the provision of infrastructure in PDAs.